 The Real Poop

-Writing and oral communication are other important aspects of these jobs.
-Whether you are presenting your findings on bald eagle nesting patterns in Washington State or testifying as an expert in a lawsuit over an oil spill or other environmental disaster, communicating your ideas clearly is essential in getting your message heard, understood, and put into practice.
+Writing and oral communication are also important aspects of the job.
+Whether you're presenting your findings on bald eagle nesting patterns in Washington State or testifying as an expert in a lawsuit over an oil spill, communicating your ideas clearly is essential in getting your message heard, understood, and put into practice.